jakobehmsen/cocu/README.md

 # Cocu

-A simple object oriented programming language with an open message protocol
+A simple object oriented programming language with an open message protocol.